focuslibre/libre-breadcrumb-permalinks/README.md

 ## How it works

 By default, WordPress adds a base prefix to taxonomy URLs — `/category/`, `/tag/`, or any custom taxonomy base.
-This plugin removes those prefixes and replaces them with breadcrumb-style paths built directly from the term hierarchy:
+This plugin removes those prefixes for all managed taxonomies, and for associated custom post types, builds the permalink from the full term path:

 **Taxonomy terms:**